thomasgainant/TopQuizz/README.md

 docker volume rm <volume_id/name> <volume_id/name> <volume_id/name> ...
 ```

+## Using the app

+The app is available on http://localhost:3000

+An example account is available with the login **topquizz@topquizz.eu** and the password **topquizz**.

+A database administration app on locahost:5050 is also available using the same login information.

+The database connection uses the login **topquizz** and passwordd **topquizz**

 ## Running the different part of the app independently

 You can comment the different containers in the docker-compose.yaml file to avoid running them with docker-compose.
 The database containers should not be commented, though.